Generating Credentials

 | `sn_incident_write` | Narrow incident create/edit via the ITSM Roles plugin (`com.snc.itsm.roles`) when admins prefer granular roles instead of the broad `itil` bundle; not contained inside `itil`.
 Usually redundant if `itil` is already assigned for incidents. |

-Once the user exists, open it, select **Edit...** on **Roles**, and assign collections using the tables and scenario tabs above together with [Roles for ITSM incidents (basic credentials path)](#roles-for-itsm-incidents-basic-credentials-path).
+Once the user exists, open it, select **Edit...** on **Roles**, and assign collections from the role-assignment tables above.

 Create a password for the user.
 Store the username and password securely.